ghost-2362003/ghost-2362003/README.md

   <ul align="center">
     <strong>An aspiring Machine learning Engineer who loves algorithms and hardware and is always open to challenges</strong>
     <br>
-    <strong>Adapting and evolving according to the industry needs and standards...</strong>
+    <strong>Adapting and evolving according to the Industry needs and standards...</strong>
   </ul>

    <!-- Operating Systems -->